PacoReinaCampo/PU-RISCV/doc/isa/markdown/instructions/opcode-descriptions.md

 | `amominu.d`      | `Load double word from address in rs1 into rd, find minimum of rd and rs2, write the result to the address in rs1 (unsigned)`    |
 | `amomaxu.d`      | `Load double word from address in rs1 into rd, find maximum of rd and rs2, write the result to the address in rs1 (unsigned)`    |
 : RV64A - "RV64A Standard Extension for Atomic Instructions (+ RV32A)"

+Extending atomic operations to 64-bit, RV64A builds upon RV32A by offering atomic instructions for manipulating memory in a thread-safe manner across larger data sets.

 | instruction name | instruction description                                                                                                          |
 |------------------|:---------------------------------------------------------------------------------------------------------------------------------|